peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is the generic Dictionary or IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.

-If the type "T" is  `int` , returns the esult of the AsInt32 method.
+If the type "T" is `int` , returns the result of the AsInt32 method.

 If the type "T" is `long` , returns the result of the AsInt64 method.

-If the type "T" is  `double` , returns the result of the sDouble method.
+If the type "T" is `double` , returns the result of the AsDouble method.

 If the type "T" is String, returns the result of the AsString method.

-If the type "T" is `byte[]` and this CBOR object is a byte array, returns a byte rray which this CBOR byte string's data will be copied to.
+If the type "T" is `byte[]` and this CBOR object is a byte array, returns a byte array which this BOR byte string's data will be copied to.

-In the .NET version, if the type "T" is  `DateTime` and his CBOR object is a text string with tag 0, converts that text tring to a DateTime and returns that DateTime.
+In the .NET version, if the type "T" is `DateTime` and this CBOR object is a text string with tag 0, converts that text tring to a DateTime and returns that DateTime.

 If the type "T" is Boolean, returns the result of the IsTrue method.

 If this object is a CBOR map, and the type "T" is a type not specially handled by the FromObject method, creates an object of the given type, and, for each key matching the name of a property in that object (using the rules given in CBORObject.FromObject), sets that property's value to the corresponding value for that key.

 Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof` operator.
-The following example, ritten in Java, is a way to specify that the return value will be n ArrayList of String objects.
+The following example, written in Java, is a way to specify hat the return value will be an ArrayList of String objects.

-    Type arrayListString = new ParameterizedType(){
-                   public Type[] getActualTypeArguments(){
-                     /* Contains one type parameter, String */ return new Type[]{ String.class };
+    Type arrayListString = new ParameterizedType(){ public Type[] getActualTypeArguments(){ /* Contains one type parameter, String */ return new Type[]{ String.class }; } public Type getRawType(){ /* Raw type is ArrayList */ return ArrayList.class; } public Type getOwnerType(){ return null; } }; ArrayList<String> array =
-                   }
-                   public Type getRawType(){
-                     /* Raw type is ArrayList */
-                     return ArrayList.class; }
-                   public Type getOwnerType(){ return null; }
-                };
-                ArrayList<String> array = (ArrayList<String>)
-                  cborArray.ToObject(arrayListString);
+            (ArrayList<String>) cborArray.ToObject(arrayListString);

 By comparison, the C# version is much shorter.

     var array = (List<String>)cborArray.ToObject(
             typeof(List<String>));

 <b>Parameters:</b>